 Abstract

-The present study was conducted to investigate the seasonal histomorphological variations in acidophil cells of the pituitary gland in Gaddi goats, with reference to changing climatic conditions.
-A total of 35 heads from adult, pluriparous, non-pregnant Gaddi does were procured from local slaughterhouses in the Palampur region of Himachal Pradesh during different seasons.
-The pituitary gland, located in the interpeduncular fossa, appeared as a light grey, oval or pyriform structure.
-Histological analysis of the pars distalis adenohypophysis revealed significant seasonal differences (P<0.05) in the relative proportions of acidophils, abundant during the monsoon season.
-These were further classified into somatotrophs (orangeophils) and lactotrophs (carminophils) using Crossman’s modification of Mallory’s trichome stain, both showing minimal to nill PAS reactivity.
-The average diameter of somatotrophs (STH-ocytes) was largest in the monsoon (11.4±0.20 µm) and smallest in winter (10.01±0.33 µm).
-Similarly, lactootrophs (LTH-ocytes) showed maximum diameter during the monsoon (10.6±0.14 µm) and minimum in spring (8.41±0.22 µm).
-A comparison with the previous seasonal histomorphological studies revealed a shift in cellular dimensions of acidophils over time, indicating that the relative increase in temperature and humidity over the past 20 years may be impacting the migration patterns and pituitary functions in Gaddi goats, with potential effects on their reproductive performance and productivity
+The present study was conducted to investigate the seasonal histomorphological variations in acidophil cells of the pituitary gland in Gaddi goats, with reference to changing climatic conditions between (2000) and now.
+A total of 35 heads from adult, pluriparous, non-pregnant Gaddi does were procured from local slaughterhouses in the Palampur region of Himachal Pradesh during different seasons of the year.
+The pituitary gland, appeared as a light grey, oval or pyriform structure in the interpeduncular fossa.
+Histological analysis of the pars distalis adenohypophysis revealed significant seasonal differences (P<0.05) in the relative proportions of acidophils The acidophils were maximum in percentage during the monsoon season.
+These were further classified into somatotrophs (orangeophils) and lactotrophs (carminophils) using Crossman’s modification of Mallory’s trichome stain, both showed minimal to nil PAS reactivity.
+The average diameter of somatotrophs was largest in monsoon (11.4±0.20 µm) and smallest in winter (10.01±0.33 µm).
+Similarly, lactotrophs showed maximum diameter during monsoon (10.6±0.14 µm) and minimum in spring season (8.41±0.22 µm).
+Comparative evaluation with previous seasonal histomorphological studies revealed discernible alterations in the cellular dimensions of acidophils over time.
+These changes may reflect the influence of rising temperature and humidity over the past two decades, potentially affecting the spatial distribution and functional dynamics of pituitary acidophils in Gaddi goats, with implications on reproductive performance and productivity.

 Downloads